Brow Lift Procedure in Newcastle & Maitland

-Brow Lifts (or Forehead Lifts) are helpful when there is droopiness of the eyebrows, which can accentuate the appearance of excess skin around the upper lids.
+Brow Lifts (or Forehead Lifts) are procedures that address droopiness of the eyebrows, which can accentuate the appearance of excess skin around the upper lids.
 When the brow is lifted the excess skin between the eyebrow and the eyelashes is less bunched up and the face appears fresher.

 About Brow Lifts

-As the brow sags and the ptosis gets worse, the fat and skin beneath the brow begins to go south, encroaching on the upper eyelid skin and exacerbating Dermatochalasis which is the tissue removed during a Blepharoplasty procedure.
+As the brow sags and the ptosis gets worse, the fat and skin beneath the brow also can begin to droop, encroaching on the upper eyelid skin and exacerbating Dermatochalasis which is the tissue removed during a Blepharoplasty procedure.

 Unlike a Blepharoplasty where tissue is removed, a Brow Lift involves lifting the brows and often no tissue is removed at all unless combined with a Blepharoplasty where upper eyelid skin is removed.
 Sometimes the fat beneath the brow is removed if it has sagged.
 This is known as Sub-Brow Fat sculpting.